Digital Democracy–Digital Divides

-This year’s theme, “The Beginning and End(s) of the Internet: Surveillance, Censorship, and the Future of Cyber-Utopia,” asks scholars, activists, and journalists to consider the past, present, and possible futures of the Internet as a force for good in the world.
-The scholars and activists who will participate in the 2013 symposium come from a wide range of disciplines, countries, and approaches.
+This year’s theme, “Digital Democracy, Digital Divides,” asks scholars, activists, and journalists to consider the past, present, and possible futures of the Internet as a force for good in the world.